GivePenny/GherkinSpec.ComplexExample/Readme.md

 ## Overview

-A more complicated example of tests written in Gherkin using the GherkinSpec test adapter.
+A more complicated example of tests written in Gherkin using the GivePenny GherkinSpec test adapter.
 See the [GherkinSpec repository](https://github.com/GivePenny/GherkinSpec) for more information.

 This example is intended to demonstrate possible features, as such it may not always show the simplest means to achieve a goal.